Install & Manage Multiple Versions of Node.js with NVM on Linux

 Cyrus Kao

-Last modified
+Last modified on .

 Managing Node.js versions on Linux is no longer a pain in the ass with NVM (Node Version Manager).
 It can install different versions of Node.js and NPM on a single machine, switch versions anytime you wish.
 And the best part is NVM is just a Bash script, truly a lightweight helper for both testing and production.

-Downloading binaries from Node.js and update them manually every now and then is not a pleasant thing to do, and installing Node.js via package manager is usually not a good idea since it's not maintained by the core team and often outdated:
+Downloading binaries from Node.js and updating them manually every now and then is not a pleasant thing to do, and installing Node.js via package manager is usually not a good idea since it's not maintained by the core team and often outdated:

 Notice

-Notice on official website of Node.js
+Notice on the official website of Node.js

 Installation

-• cURL
+• curl

-curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash
+$ curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash

-• Wget
+• wget

-wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash
+$ wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash

 Check if it's installed:

-nvm -v
+$ nvm -v

 0.39.1